anderslanglands/light_comparison/README.md

 Houdini project used to create USDs for testing, and to perform comparison renders in Solaris of Karma, RIS and Arnold.
 This project was used to generate the following USD layers:

 ###  `cylinder-light-plane.usda`
-A cylinder light of length 1, radius 0.5 and intensity 30, 2 units above an 0.18-grey plane with the camera facing perpendicular to the plane.
+A cylinder light of length 1, radius 0.5 and intensity 30, 2 units above a 100% diffuse reflective plane with the camera facing perpendicular to the plane.

 ![Cylinder light contact sheet](cylinder-light.jpg)